If you’re reading this, you’ve either dreamed of starting an online business, or you currently have an e-commerce website with Magento or Shopify.

-Starting an online store is a difficult process that involves many costly decisions that may potentially affect your business negatively.
-Currently two big platforms for handling online stores are Magento and Shopify.
-So if you are debating between the two, look no further.
+So if you are debating between the Shopify and Magento, look no further.
 Here you will find useful information that will aid you in your decision between the two platforms.
-In the following, I will go over the pros/cons and similarities/differences between these two platforms.
-After reading, you will be able to make your decision on which platform is right for your business.
+In the following, We will go over the pros/cons and similarities/differences between these two platforms.
+After reading, you will be able to make a better decision on which platform is right for your business.

 So now the real question we should be answering is: “What about the costs?”
 Below are the general costs that you will see when first starting out with each platform.
 These costs will most likely increase based on your needs for additional features from extensions/apps.